 Fundamental Hype is a blog about venture capital markets and the people and organizations that make them tick.
-We cover marijuana, blockchain, mining, biotech and the financial media that keeps the dreams they’re selling front and center.
+We cover marijuana, software, blockchain and crypto tech, cleantech, mining, biotech and the financial media that keeps the dreams they’re selling front and center.

 In our coverage of companies, we try our best to use data to determine and illustrate how a promotion is going.
 We’ve got a lot of respect for traditional metrics, but think it’s also important to cover the bought and earned media that these companies generate.
 We hope to give our readers an original look at the micro and macro hype cycles of both companies and sectors and, ultimately, some insight on how they’re timed.

 Fundamental hype is not qualified to tell you how to manage your money.
 You should talk to a pro about that.
 We’re just bloggers.
 If we have a position in a company we write about, or a company has paid us to write about them, we say so.

 Venture Capital is, has always been, and will always be all about selling dreams.
 No matter the industry, significant revenue is always a long ways off in venture stage companies, never mind profitability.
 Dividends?
 Please.
 We’re busy plowing this money into something that’s GOING TO BE BIG!
 You just won’t believe how big it’s going to be!
 Eventually.

 The first rule of managing money is “don’t lose it.”